thewca/wca-regulations/wca-guidelines-2013.md

 ## <article-E><fewest-moves><fewestmovessolving> Article E: Fewest Moves Solving

 - E2b+) [CLARIFICATION] A competitor may choose to stop his attempt early by handing in a solution before the time limit.
+- E3b+) [REMINDER] "Rubik's Cube" refers only to the standard 3x3x3 puzzle.

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multiple Blindfolded Solving